TheeEclipse/Mpesa-Daraja-API-php/README.md

 🔰You'll need  a safaricom developers account,it's free at https://developer.safaricom.co.ke

-🔰To test just create an app and use the default provided credentials (edit in the code)
+🔰To test just create an app (in the daraja account after login) and use the default provided credentials (edit in the code)

 🔰To go live you'll need an mpesa portal account and a valid paybill/till number (get that from safaricom)